Genetics Could Save Us All From The Wuhan Coronavirus

 The Wuhan coronavirus is the 7th coronavirus found in humans.

 In humans, coronaviruses are usually responsible for mild respiratory infections with symptoms mimicking those of the common cold.
 Sometimes, human coronaviruses can also cause pneumonia and bronchitis.
 And some forms, such as the viruses that cause SARS and MERS, can be deadly.
 The virus SARS-CoV, discovered in 2003, and responsible for Severe Acute Respiratory Syndrome (SARS), is the most well-known coronavirus.
 Meanwhile, the virus that causes MERS, or Middle East Respiratory Syndrome, is deadlier, killing nearly three in every 10 victims.
 Both SARS and MERS are diseases that have caused global outbreaks in the past.

 Now that we have a general sense of what coronavirus is and what it does, how do we differentiate it from the rest?
-So far, there is no official name besides Wuhan pneumonia or novel coronavirus.
-The World Health Organization has labeled it 2019-nCoV, but that's not as fun to say.
+At first, there was no official name besides Wuhan pneumonia or novel coronavirus.
+The World Health Organization has since labeled it COVID-19, but that's not as fun to say.
 So for the rest of this article, I will mainly refer to it as the Wuhan coronavirus.